Studied Space Shuttle designs: Five-Segment Booster

 As part of the Constellation program, the first stage of the Ares I rocket was planned to use five-segment SRBs – in September 2009 a five-segment Space Shuttle SRB was static fired on the ground in ATK's desert testing area in Utah.

 After the Constellation program was canceled in 2011, the new Space Launch System (SLS) was designated to use five-segment boosters.
-The first test of a SRB for SLS was completed in early 2015, a second test was performed in mid 2016 at Orbital ATK's Promontory, Utah facility.
+The first test of an SRB for SLS was completed in early 2015, and a second test was performed in mid-2016 at Orbital ATK's Promontory, Utah facility.

 External Tank Cargo Fairing

-DARPA studied modifying the current external tank design to be able to carry low density payloads in a 7.6 or 10.6 m diameter fairing where the oxygen tank was currently.
+DARPA studied modifying the current external tank design to be able to carry low-density payloads in a 7.6 or 10.6 m diameter fairing where the oxygen tank was currently.
 The Shuttle on average would only fly 66% of its payload capability but at nearly 100% of its payload volume.
 The external tank payload fairing would solve this problem.
-The oxygen tank would need to be redesigned as a cylindrical tank rather than conical and the clamshell payload fairing would be mounted directly on it.
-In this configuration the orbiter would launch without any payload.
+The oxygen tank would be redesigned as a cylindrical tank rather than conical and the clamshell payload fairing would be mounted directly on it.
+In this configuration, the orbiter would launch without any payload.
 These studies were eventually abandoned due to the fact that the new aerodynamic profile would make a Return to Launch Site (RTLS) maneuver impossible.
-The proposal was reconfigured as an Aft Cargo Carrier (ACC) to be positioned towards the bottom of the tank rather on top.
+The proposal was reconfigured as an Aft Cargo Carrier (ACC) to be positioned towards the bottom of the tank rather than on top.
 This idea made it far into development with Martin Marietta contracted to design and fabricate the container.
-First flights of the ACC were expected in 1986.
-After the Challenger disaster, the ACC as well as most payload related Shuttle upgrades were canceled.
+The first flights of the ACC were expected in 1986.
+However, after the Challenger disaster, the ACC as well as most payload-related Shuttle upgrades were canceled.